cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 #### Slaughter
 _The laughter is growing increasingly deranged and it doesn't seem like you control it anymore._

-* Place The Fool on Slaughter, as well as one additional Minor Arcana card from your hand, and take 1 Corruption.
+* Place The Fool on Slaughter, as well as one additional Minor Arcana card from your hand, and take 1 Corruption Point.
 * Remove the card from your deck permanently.
 * Deal damage equal to five times the numerical value of the removed card.
 * Slaughter can not be used more than once per day.